 In considering the appropriate level of oversight for the Company we have looked at the overall governance structure of the Group.
 The Board of Directors of the Company (the Board) has established a comprehensive corporate governance framework which upholds the governance framework established at the Group level in order to ensure consistency of standards.
 The Company's corporate governance framework includes the following:

-- the Company's Bye-Laws; - PartnerRe's Code of Business Conduct and Ethics; - PartnerRe's Enterprise Risk Management framework; - PartnerRe's Group Subsidiary Corporate Governance Principles; - Company's Audit Committee Charter; and - Company's Risk Committee Charter.
+- · the Company's Bye-Laws; - · PartnerRe's Code of Business Conduct and Ethics;

+- PartnerRe's Enterprise Risk Management framework; and - PartnerRe's Group Subsidiary Corporate Governance Principles.

 Code of Business Conduct and Ethics